 ***These guidelines are for regular submissions.
-If you’re looking for the guidelines for our Flash Monster contest (with prize money!)
+If you’re looking for the guidelines for our Flash Future contest (with prize money!)

 The Molotov Cocktail is interested in volatile flash fiction, the kind of prose you cook up in a bathtub and handle with rubber gloves.
 While literary fiction is certainly welcomed, The Molotov Cocktail isn’t some erudite journal that will only accept stories with at least five layers of metaphor.
 We want your action, we want your rotten characters, we want viscera.
 While genre pieces are permissible, anything that is reliant on genre convention over story will not be looked kindly upon.
 It’s all about language and story.